akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 This wizard contains either one step (CE or GE) or three steps (EE only).

-## Grant authorization to your app
+## Grant authorization to your App

 During the installation, the App will ask you to grant it access your user information or parts of your PIM: catalog structure, products, assets, reference entities, etc.